ntl/orchestra/README.md

 Dependencies can be optional.
 In the above example, `deliver_emails` defaults the `:message` input to `DEFAULT_MESSAGE`.

 Often, you will need the output of one operation to feed into the input of another.
 The annotations `depends_on`, `iterates_over`, and `modifies` all describe the inputs, and `provides` describes the output.
-When `provides` is omitted, the name of the output is set to match the name of the node.
-Orchestra actually uses the annotations to sort the ordering of the nodes at runtime to ensure that all dependencies are satisfied.
+When `provides` is omitted, the name of the output is set to match the name of the step.
+Orchestra actually uses the annotations to sort the ordering of the steps at runtime to ensure that all dependencies are satisfied.
 In the above example, `remove_blacklisted_followers` would not execute before `fetch_blacklist`, no matter where their definitions were placed within the operation.
 Orchestra detects that `remove_blacklisted_followers` *depends on* `blacklist`, and `fetch_blacklist` actually provides a `blacklist`, so it knows to run `fetch_blacklist` before `remove_blacklisted_followers`.
-Similarly, if you had your own list of blacklisted account names lying around, you could bypass the `fetch_blacklist` node altogether, since there is no sense fetching a `blacklist` when you've already got one:
+Similarly, if you had your own list of blacklisted account names lying around, you could bypass the `fetch_blacklist` step altogether, since there is no sense fetching a `blacklist` when you've already got one:

 ```ruby
 # Never invokes fetch_blacklist